zbo14/envoke/README.md

 ## envoke

-A decentralized stack for music storage and metadata/rights management
+A demo client-side application for persisting music metadata and rights to BigchainDB/IPDB.

 Read the [doc](https://github.com/zballs/envoke/blob/master/doc/doc.md) for more information!